Unfortunately, the majority of us who invest and trade often wind up failing. In fact, the numbers are staggering.

 When we trade for ourselves, we don’t have anyone looking over our shoulder holding us accountable for what we do.
 I don’t know many people who are very good at holding themselves accountable.
 When nobody is looking, it becomes very tempting to start pushing our risk limits above what we originally planned.
 I experienced it myself.
 When I was trading on my own, there were many times I considered straying from my plan.
 After all, if it didn’t go well, who would know?

-Luckily, I now have an employer, my colleagues and my many clients are making sure that I remain accountable for my actions.
+Luckily, I now have many people in The Freedom Trader community who are making sure that I remain accountable for my actions.
 When we are accountable, we are less likely to take unnecessary risks, become complacent, or engage in unprofessional trading practices.

 To be a successful trader, we should not be aggressively focusing on making money, we should instead focus on holding on to what we have.
 The market is not forgiving and it does not reward those of us who become complacent or take risks unnecessarily.